 Mike’s Taco Club

-Mike’s is the real MVP when it comes to satisfying textures.
-Not only does this eatery pile on the sour cream, but it also includes guacamole as a standard ingredient—ensuring the dreaded dry burrito remains a figment of your imagination.
-Indulge in every last bite of creamy, seasoned perfection that is bound to make you forget your previous burrito-eating ways.
+Mike’s Taco Club is the real MVP when it comes to satisfying textures.
+Not only does this eatery pile on the sour cream, but it also includes guacamole as a standard ingredient—which is a move we definitely support—ensuring the dreaded dry burrito remains a figment of your imagination.
+Indulge in every last bite of creamy, seasoned perfection that is bound to make you forget your previous San Diego burrito eating ways.